Luciole, Liliane Klein-Lieber As part of the Yom HaShoah ceremony

 © Anne-Catherine Nesa

 This art book highlights the singular and universal journey of Liliane Klein-Lieber, "Luciole obligeante".
-It crosses interviews, texts and engravings.
+It combines interviews, texts and engravings.

 Liliane Klein-Lieber was born in Strasbourg in 1924.
-She joined the Eclaireurs israélites de France in 1931 and took the name of totem "Luciole".
-In 1942, she met Robert Gamzon, known as "Castor", and committed herself within the Sixth to help and save Jewish children threatened by raids and persecutions.
+She joined the Eclaireurs Israélites de France in 1931 and took the name of totem "Luciole".
+In 1942, she met Robert Gamzon, known as "Castor", and joined the Sixth to help and save Jewish children threatened by roundups and persecution.

 discover the project "Luciole"